 –Charism: Each person is entrusted with unique gifts to be used for the upbuilding of other members of the Church.

-–Common possessions: The early Church had common possessions.
-As members today we see the need for constant charity and generosity with the goods we have been blessed with.
+–Common possessions: The early Church shared their possessions.
+As members today, we see the need for constant charity and generosity with the goods with which we have been blessed.
 We are to use them for the good of the Church first and foremost.

 As members of the Church on Earth, then, we are automatically united with each other.
 This communion with one another goes to the heart of who we are.
-We were made for unity and experience the good fruit of human fulfillment when we experience unity and share in it.
+We were made for unity, and we experience the good fruit of human fulfillment when we experience unity and share in it.

 The Church Triumphant: Those who have gone before us and now share in the glories of Heaven, in the Beatific Vision, are not gone.
-Sure, we do not see them and we cannot necessarily hear them speak to us in the physical way they did while on Earth.
+Sure, we do not see them, and we cannot necessarily hear them speak to us in the physical way they did while on Earth.
 But they are not gone at all.
-St. Therese of Lisieux said it best when she said, “I want to spend my Heaven doing good on Earth.”
+Saint Thérèse of Lisieux said it best when she said, “I want to spend my Heaven doing good on Earth.”

 The saints in Heaven are in full union with God and make up the Communion of Saints in Heaven, the Church Triumphant!
 What’s important to note, however, is that even though they are enjoying their eternal reward, they are still very much concerned about us.

 The saints in Heaven are entrusted with the important task of intercession.
 Sure, God already knows all our needs, and He could ask us to go directly to Him in our prayers.
 But the truth is that God wants to use the intercession, and, therefore, the mediation of the saints in our lives.
 He uses them to bring our prayers to Him and, in return, to bring His grace to us.
 They become powerful intercessors for us and participators in God’s divine action in the world.